 Use this task to add an Azure Active Directory subscription to system roles.
-When you assign a system role to an employee, the Azure Active Directory subscription is inherited by all user accounts owned by these employees.
+If you assign a system role to employees, all Azure Active Directory user accounts owned by these employees inherit the Azure Active Directory subscription.

 NOTE: Azure Active Directory subscriptions in which the Only use in IT Shop option is set can only be assigned to system roles that also have this option set.
 For more information, see the One Identity Manager System Roles Administration Guide.